 How are pinworms typically treated?

 Pyrantel pamoate is in most over-the-counter (OTC) treatments for pinworms.
-This includes Reese’s Pinworm Medication and Pin-X. Prescription-strength medications are also available.
+This includes Reese’s Pinworm Medicine and Pin-X. Prescription-strength medications are also available.
 Your doctor may prescribe a two-dose treatment of mebendazole or albendazole to help you clear the infection.
 The second dose of medication is typically given two weeks after the first dose.

 You’ll also need to make adjustments to your personal hygiene and home care.
 Follow these tips: